mmavova/Vegetarian_Vampire/README.md

 - transmutation seal

 The following moves/situations are possible or might be possible, but are also not supported:
-- technically, you can also endiswal behind the vampire, and then move him via knockback and finally break a wall this way, but we do not have to consider this, since you already have ENDISWAL.
+- you can also break a wall behind the vampire (transmutation seal, but no ENDDISWAL), and then move him via knockback and finally break more walls this way.
 - Maybe you destroyed some walls, and then converted ENDISWAL.
 - patches the teddy technically could teleport you god knows where (kill the vampire or use Yendor/Cracked Amulet), but it is probably unimportant.
+  I am not sure if it could teleport you to the buffer area, so that you could cut the plants there as well.
+Left as an exercise to the reader.
 - Wicked Guitar can make the Vampire more durable.
 Wand of Binding can help to make the Vampire even stronger.
 - I assume Mass09 Ledger is useless in this sub.
 Did not really try.
-- Titan Guitar also can be used to move the Vampire, I suppose.
+- Titan Guitar/preparing Taurog also can be used to move the Vampire, I suppose.
 I will not support it, it is too cruel to the Vampire.
-- I think you cannot get wall crunchers into this sub.
+- I think you cannot get wall crunchers into this sub, since they are not lockerable.

 ## Getting Started